Prototyping a custom processing pipeline#

 Creating a plugin#

-Now that we have a working prototype of our processing pipeline, we can create a plugin to integrate it in DataLab’s GUI.
+Now that we have a working prototype of our processing pipeline, we can choose to create a plugin to integrate it in DataLab’s GUI.
 To do so, we need to create a new Python module that will contain the plugin code.
 We can use the same code as in the macro-command, but we need to make some changes.

 See also